jellyfin/jellyfin.org/docs/general/testing/web/index.md

 ### Installing Dependencies and Starting a Development Server

 The web clients can be launched directly without being built.
-Please follow the instructions of the respective projects.
+Please open a terminal window in the folder with the cloned contents of the clients, then follow the instructions of the respective projects.

 For Jellyfin Web: Follow steps 2 and 3 of [these instructions](https://github.com/jellyfin/jellyfin-web?tab=readme-ov-file#getting-started)
 For Jellyfin Vue: Follow steps 2 - 4 of [these instructions](https://github.com/jellyfin/jellyfin-vue/wiki/Contributing#frontend)

+To exit the development server, simply press `Ctrl+C` in the terminal window.